embrace-io/embrace-docs/docs/ios/open-source/metadata-personas.md

 }
 ```

-### Overview of the MetadataLifespan
+## Overview of the Metadata Lifespan

-When you add metadata, you can apply a lifespan to that value.
-Sometimes it can be very useful to let this contextual data "auto-expire" when no longer relevant.
-There are three different lifespans:
+When you add Embrace metadata, you can apply a [lifespan](https://github.com/embrace-io/embrace-apple-sdk/blob/main/Sources/EmbraceCore/Public/Metadata/MetadataHandler.swift#L9-L17) to that value.
+Sometimes it can be very useful to let contextual data "auto-expire" when no longer relevant, and at other times you want that data to exist for the user's entire time in your app.

+There are three metadata lifespans:

 1. **Session**: Metadata with a `session` lifespan is tied to a single user session.
 When the session ends, this metadata is automatically cleared.
 This option is ideal for temporary states or conditions that are only relevant to a specific interaction period.
 For instance, if a user completes a purchase, it can be useful to mark the session with a persona to mark the "`completed_purchase`" in order to identify behaviors across users that led to that purchase.